datbrvt/TECHNICAL_TASK/src/README.md

 ## How to Run

-This application is built on Figma Make and runs in the Figma Make environment.
+This application is built by base on Figma photograph and runs in the VS CODE.
 The app is automatically deployed and ready to use.

 ### Using the Application